thalextech/thalex_py/README.md

 that returns the messages from the exchange one by one.

 There are some examples on how you could use this library:
+- example_instrument_counter.py is a very simple example that prints how many different there are on prod
 - example_options.py and example_rolls.py are examples of how you might want to use the library to quote those instruments.
 - example_taker.py is the most straightforward example.
 It shows how you could use this library to implement a